-As a former senator from one of the most rural states in the country, Senator Heitkamp saw firsthand the slow erosion of rural support for Democrats, which led to a landslide victory for President Donald Trump.
+As a former senator from one of the most rural states in the country, Senator Heitkamp saw firsthand the slow erosion of rural support for Democrats.
 She joined the One Country Project to re-open the rural dialogue between voters and Democrats and help remind Democrats that rural voters have traditionally been part of the Democratic coalition.

 Joe Donnelly - Emeritus Board Member

 Joe Donnelly is a former senator from Indiana.
 He ran for the U.S. Senate in 2012 and remained in that position until January 2019.

 Joe was born in Massapequa, New York and graduated from the University of Notre Dame.
 As president of the local school board, he showed the leadership needed to create a bright future for the next generation of Hoosiers and brought people together to find commonsense solutions.
 In 2006, he brought that perspective to Washington when he was elected to the U.S. House of Representatives to represent Indiana’s Second District.

 Senator Donnelly relied on that same philosophy when he ran for the U.S. Senate in 2012.
 He focused on finding bipartisan solutions that will grow Indiana’s middle class and has worked to maintain his connection to the state and listen to Hoosiers’ concerns.